 Our programme provides clinical education for primary health care clinicians on topics that are engaging, relevant and strategically important to the wider health system.
 Topics are independently researched and developed for the primary care workforce, supporting multidisciplinary teams to deliver better patient care.

-The same group of clinicians meet in real time for 1.5 hours, 4 to 5 times per year, either physically in a meeting space or online via a Zoom meeting
+The same group of clinicians meet in real time for 1.5 hours, 5 times per year, either physically in a meeting space or online via a Zoom meeting.

-A trained Peer Group Leader supports the group to reflect on their practice with case studies and interactive discussions, informed by evidence and data
+A trained Group Leader supports the group to reflect on their practice with case studies and interactive discussions, informed by evidence and data.
+The programme is is coordinated via Te Rau Ako – our online learning platform.

 The unique peer environment supports clinicians to discuss challenging issues in a reflective way